New names for Financial-grade API specifications

-This page describes how to run conformance tests and gather testing results for Financial-grade API (FAPI) Read/Write Profile OpenID Providers (OPs) using either of the above specifications.
+This page describes how to run conformance tests and gather testing results for OpenID Providers (OPs) using either of the above specifications.

 Currently only FAPI-RW / FAPI Advanced (i.e. FAPI part 2) have a certification program.
 The parts of FAPI-RW that are not currently tested are described on our wiki: https://gitlab.com/openid/conformance-suite/wikis/OP-FAPI-RW-Test-Status

 There are tests available for FAPI-R / FAPI Baseline (i.e. part 1); these are not complete.
 It is not necessary to run FAPI-R tests when certifying for FAPI-RW.

-If your server complies with the UK OpenBanking specification, you should run only the ‘FAPI-RW-ID2: Authorization server test’ and in the ‘variant’ menu select the appropriate ‘openbankinguk-‘ one(s) for the client authentication types supported.
+If your server complies with the UK OpenBanking specification, you should run only the ‘FAPI-RW-ID2: Authorization server test’ and in the test configuration options select ‘openbanking_uk’ as the ‘FAPI Profile’.
 These allow you to demonstrate compliance with both FAPI-RW and the OpenBanking UK Profile of FAPI-RW.
-The ‘openbankinguk’ variants are a superset of the FAPI-RW-ID2 tests, with the major difference being that OB compliant authorization servers requiring pre-registration of intent using an OB specific API for an authorization to succeed.
+The ‘openbankinguk’ variants are a superset of the FAPI-RW-ID2 tests, with the major difference being that OB compliant authorization servers require pre-registration of intent using an OB specific API for an authorization to succeed.

 There are also separate tests for FAPI-CIBA; please see the FAPI-CIBA conformance instructions if you have an implementation of CIBA you would like to test.